 When looking for a job in the restaurant/food industry, there are two types of cover letters you can send out.

-- An application letter is used when you’re looking at a specific position found in your job search.
+- An application cover letter is used when you’re looking at a specific position found in your job search.
 That means the establishment you’re writing to is looking for candidates to fill slots and you believe you fit the bill.

-- A prospecting letter is sent to a hiring manager on spec.
+- A prospecting cover letter is sent to a hiring manager on spec.
 That means the business hasn’t actively advertised any positions but you’re inquiring about the possibility.
 Many a candidate has been fortunate enough to have the talent and experience to get the job because the hiring manager was unable to pass up having that person on their team.

 Know what kind of cover letter you’re sending out and design it for that purpose.